 That’s why it helps to have a working knowledge of the most common moving predicaments you might find yourself in, plus how to handle them.
 Below, we talk to professional organizers and moving gurus for their advice about what steps to take to ensure a smooth, pain-free move.

-The Problem: You waited too long to book a moving company.
+Problem 1: You waited too long to book a moving company.

 If you wait until the last minute to reserve the help of a moving company, you may find that your top choices are already booked up.
 “This leads to customers having to go with moving companies with less-than-reputable reputations,” says Dan Heydebrand, Owner of Lift NYC Movers.